Louis Gossett Jr.: Marriages

-Gossett was married three times; he fathered one son and adopted another.
+Gossett was married thrice; he fathered one son and adopted another.
 His first marriage was to Hattie Glascoe; it was annulled.
 His second, to Christina Mangosing, took place on August 21, 1973.
-Their son Satie was born in 1974.
+Their son was born in 1974.
 Gossett and Mangosing divorced in 1975.
 His third marriage, to Star Search champion Cyndi James-Reese, took place on December 25, 1987.
-They adopted a son, Sharron (born 1977).
+They adopted a son.
 Gossett and James-Reese divorced in 1992.

 Gossett was the first cousin of actor Robert Gossett.

-Gossett stated that in 1966 he was handcuffed to a tree for three hours by the police in Beverly Hills.
+Gossett stated that in 1966, he was handcuffed to a tree for three hours by the police in Beverly Hills.

 Illness and death

 Gossett struggled with a debilitating illness during the 1990s and early 2000s, having been given a prognosis of six months to live from a doctor at one stage.
 In 2001, he learned much of his illness was due to toxic mold in his Malibu home.

 On February 9, 2010, Gossett announced that he had prostate cancer.
-He added the disease was caught in its early stages, and he expected to make a full recovery.
+Gossett added the disease was caught in its early stages, and he expected to make a full recovery.

 In late December 2020, Gossett was hospitalized in Georgia with COVID-19.

-Gossett died from chronic obstructive pulmonary disease at a rehabilitation center in Santa Monica, California, on March 29, 2024, at the age of 87; heart failure and atrial fibrillation were cited as contributing factors.
+Gossett died from chronic obstructive pulmonary disease at a rehabilitation center in Santa Monica, California, on March 29, 2024, at age 87; heart failure and atrial fibrillation were cited as contributing factors.

-Gossett was cremated according to his death certificate.